IBM/tnco-package-examples/apache-demo/docs/adopt.md

 * A public network that is included with a standard DevStack installation.
 * A key-pair named default of type SSH Key to be used by compute instances.
 This can be created through the OpenStack dashboard.

-##### IBM Telco Network Cloud - Orchestration environment requires the following drivers and deployment location:
+##### IBM Telco Network Cloud Manager - Orchestration environment requires the following drivers and deployment location:
 * The latest [OpenStack VIM Driver](https://github.com/IBM/openstack-vim-driver/releases/) installed and on-boarded.
 * The latest [Ansible Lifecycle Driver](https://github.com/IBM/ansible-lifecycle-driver/releases) installed and on-boarded.
-* A valid Deployment Location on-boarded to _IBM Telco Network Cloud - Orchestration_ with the necessary properties that are required by the OpenStack VIM Driver and the Ansible Lifecycle Driver.
+* A valid Deployment Location on-boarded to _IBM Telco Network Cloud Manager - Orchestration_ with the necessary properties that are required by the OpenStack VIM Driver and the Ansible Lifecycle Driver.

 ### About this task
 This task comprises the following primary steps:
 * Creating a stack in OpenStack to Adopt.
-* Onboarding OpenStack location in IBM Telco Network Cloud - Orchestration.
+* Onboarding OpenStack location in IBM Telco Network Cloud Manager - Orchestration.
 * Uploading the Apache Demo Resource Package.
 * Adopting the stack by way of the Rest API.

 ### Procedure
-1. The first task is to create a stack in OpenStack independently of IBM Telco Network Cloud - Orchestration so that it can be adopted in to IBM Telco Network Cloud - Orchestration.
+1. The first task is to create a stack in OpenStack independently of IBM Telco Network Cloud Manager - Orchestration so that it can be adopted in to IBM Telco Network Cloud Manager - Orchestration.
 To create a stack, use, for example, the OpenStack command-line client that is available on the OpenStack system.
 Alternatively, the command-line client can be installed on to a local computer that has access to the OpenStack address.

 For more information about installing OpenStack command-line clients, including troubleshooting openstack tools, see [here](https://docs.openstack.org/mitaka/user-guide/common/cli_install_openstack_command_line_clients.html).